garrattarmy/card-list-test/README.md

 ### Backend Setup

-1. Open your terminal and navigate to the `backend` directory: cd backend
+1. Open your terminal and navigate to the `project/backend` directory: cd backend

 2. Install backend dependencies: